 Before diving into our top picks, let’s identify the key ecommerce-tailored email marketing features that separate good email marketing tools from great ones:

-Email Marketing Services for Ecommerce — Quick Comparison
+Email Marketing Platforms for Ecommerce — Quick Comparison

 Here’s a quick email marketing platforms comparison table with the top ecommerce email marketing software products: